HVAC Questions For Buying Or Selling A Home

 May 15th, 2017 by Darwilladmin

-A home’s HVAC system is responsible for keeping your family comfortable in every way.
-When it comes to home sales, the HVAC system also stands out in the buying or selling point.
-If you plan to purchase or sell a home with an HVAC system, below are the following questions you should ask yourself before you make the decision.
+A home’s HVAC system keeps your family comfortable in every way.
+When it comes to home sales, the HVAC system is also a big buying or selling point.
+If you plan to buy or sell a home with an HVAC system, ask yourself these questions before you make the decision.

 How Old is the HVAC System?

 The HVAC’s age matters a lot.
-Usually, an HVAC unit is only good for 10 to 15 years.
-Its efficiency reduces as it ages.
-Nobody would want to purchase a home which is half a century old.
-In addition to that, expect that most HVAC units that are almost a decade old might need a few repairs.
+An HVAC unit is only good for 10 to 15 years.
+It becomes less efficient as it gets older.
+Nobody wants to buy a home that is half a century old.
+Plus, most HVAC units that are older might need a few repairs.

-Many air conditioners, heat pumps, furnaces, and boilers can work well longer than 15 years, especially if they are well maintained.
-However, with modern energy regulations and advances in technology, new equipment is more energy-efficient and cost-efficient than older models.
+Many air conditioners, heat pumps, furnaces, and boilers can work more than 15 years.
+This is especially true if they are well maintained.
+With modern energy regulations and advances in technology, new equipment is more energy-efficient.
+Plus, they are more cost-efficient than older models.

 Is There a Warranty?

-Another thing to consider is the existence of the HVAC warranty.
-What is the standing warranty situation of the HVAC?
+Another thing to consider is if there is an HVAC warranty.
+What is the existing warranty on the HVAC system?
 Is there an existing warranty for the system?
-Warranties are extremely important because in case a problem occurs, some parts or components of the system are still covered by the warranty.
+Warranties are important.
+If there is a problem, some parts of the system are still covered by the warranty.

-Warranties only remain valid if the system is serviced by a certified HVAC contractor.
-Many modern HVAC systems come with lifetime warranties that become void the moment a new homeowner signs the contract.
-Others include an expiration date in the event that the home is sold.
-Request for providing an aftermarket warranty must be included in your purchase or sales.
+Warranties are only valid if the system is often serviced by a certified HVAC contractor.
+Many modern HVAC systems come with lifetime warranties.
+These become void when a new homeowner signs the contract.
+Others include an end date in the event that you sell the home.
+You must include an aftermarket warranty in your buying or selling.

 What is the Maintenance Standing of the System?

-Heating and cooling facilities need sustenance to operate properly.
-Asking about past maintenance and repairs or informing the buyers regarding it is necessary, especially if either you or your buyer shows interest in the house.
-Don’t settle for a general home inspector’s word that the system is updated.
+Heating and cooling units need frequent maintenance to work.
+Ask about past maintenance and repairs.
+This is necessary if either you or your buyer shows interest in the house.
+Don’t settle for a general home inspector’s word that it is an updated system.

-General inspections cover a lot of ground, but when it comes to HVAC, they’re frequently little more than a spot check.
-Asking for the most recent HVAC system inspection lets you learn about any pre-existing problems, and it may give you insight into how past problems were handled.
+General inspections cover a lot.
+When it comes to HVAC system, they’re often more than a spot check.
+Ask for the most recent HVAC system inspection.
+It lets you learn about any pre-existing problems.
+It may also give you insight into how they handled past problems.
 The date of the last inspection is also critical information.

-Before you think of putting up your home on sale, schedule a full maintenance inspection and cleaning for your HVAC system.
+Before you put your home on the market, schedule HVAC maintenance and cleaning.
 This is essential as it will let you know the exact condition of your home’s HVAC system.
-A fully renovated home with an inefficient HVAC system will be the difference between a home that is ready to move into, and one that needs work.
-You won’t want to disappoint your buyers by providing them the hassle of upgrading or maintaining the system.
+An inefficient HVAC system will be the difference between a home that is ready and one that needs work.
+You won’t want to disappoint your buyers by making them upgrade or maintain the system.

-Keeping these HVAC questions in mind will help you make a smart decision in selling your home or buying a new house.
-For more smart guidelines and tips on HVAC, visit Thornton Heating Service or give us a call at 847-905-1608.
+These HVAC questions will help you make a smart decision in selling your home or buying a new house.
+For more tips on your HVAC system, visit Thornton Heating Service or give us a call at 847-905-1608.
 We’ll always be glad to assist you in any way we can.